fiinix/fiinix.github.io/_posts/2017/august/2017-08-21-the-descension.md

 Returning home with the mantra still ringing in my head I haven't had a cigarette since.

-I want to my authentic self.
+I want to be my authentic self.

 Now mind you, it's only been a day and a half.